 Keep Original Captions

 If you love the original caption as is, but want to add text, you can click the "Persevere Original Captions" box in the lower left of the caption editor and then add the text you want.
 This will keep the fonts that the artist used.
-Our artists are able to use many more fonts that than are available in the caption editor. so this feature is ideal when you are just adding text rather than editing the words that you see on the image.
+Our artists are able to use many more fonts than are available in the caption editor.
+So, this feature is ideal when you are just adding text rather than editing the words that you see on the image.

 Why aren't all images caption editable?

 Unfortunately, some images are not editable because of the design elements.
 These are often hand-drawn images of Scripture that are incorporated into the original image (i.e. not just font over an image).

 If you see an image you'd like to caption edit but can't, drop us a line at firstname.lastname@example.org and we'll see what we can do.